 Best practices for geofencing in the dining industry

 QSR brands have only begun to scratch the surface of geofencing.
-Beyond providing better delivery analytics and clever marketing campaigns, location context can help restaurants understand customer loyalty, impact customer engagement, and help them save on operational and delivery costs.
+Beyond providing better meal delivery analytics and clever marketing campaigns, location context can help restaurants understand customer loyalty, impact customer engagement, and help them save on operational and delivery costs.